sink808/interview--for-jedi-software/README.md

-## Frontend Engineer Assessment.
+## Find the cheese

-Check out the details of the assessment at home page of the project.
+Click 'Start' to see how the mouse finds the cheese by using DFS!